 Theses completed in partial fulfillment of a graduate degree must be deposited electronically with the University Archives and made publicly available by the Santa Clara University Library.
 The University has the right to publish the title, author, and abstract of each thesis on the Internet for University Library use.
 Authors may choose whether or not to embargo their complete thesis from being publicly available via the Internet for a period of six months, one year, or two years.

-Students completing a thesis in partial fulfillment of requirements for a graduate degree at Santa Clara University must submit their thesis to the appropriate Program Office for format verification, along with the completed Graduate Student Thesis Publication Agreement.
+Students completing a thesis in partial fulfillment of requirements for a graduate degree at Santa Clara University must submit their thesis to their department office for format verification, along with the completed Graduate Student Thesis Publication Agreement.

-At their option, individual Programs may require students to submit an additional printed copy of a thesis to be retained in the Program Office.
+At their option, individual departments may require students to submit a printed copy of a thesis to be retained by the department.

-Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation Abstracts International, with a completed ProQuest Doctoral Dissertation Agreement Form.
+Ph.D. candidates must also submit a copy of their thesis to ProQuest Information and Learning (formerly UMI) for inclusion in Dissertation & Theses Global, with a completed ProQuest Doctoral Dissertation Agreement Form.
 At their option, Ph.D. candidates may have ProQuest register their copyright for the thesis with the Library of Congress Copyright Office; there is an additional fee for this service.

 At the end of each quarter, individual department offices will deposit electronic copies of all theses submitted that quarter to the University Library.

 An electronic copy of the thesis shall be deposited in the Santa Clara University Library.
 To create the electronic manuscript, convert the complete thesis to a single PDF document (see below regarding supplementary files).
-The electronic manuscript should be delivered to the program office in accordance with their submission requirements.
+The electronic manuscript should be delivered to the department office in accordance with their submission requirements.
 Do not include a scanned signature on the title page of the PDF, but do submit one additional printed title page with the thesis advisor's original signature.
-Check with your Program Office to learn if the Program requires printed copies of the thesis.
-The University Library will catalog the thesis and make it available online.
 For Jesuit School of Theology (JST) degrees awarded by Santa Clara University, the SCU Library is responsible for making the electronic copy available.
 Because of its affiliation with the Graduate Theological Union (GTU), the JST may require that one or more physical copies of the thesis also be deposited in the GTU Library.
 For JST degrees awarded by the GTU, the thesis depository requirements of the GTU apply.